xavidelamo/mgci-docs/docs/source/qgis.rst

 The DEM tiles covering the full extent of Costa Rica have been download from Copernicus using their AWS client.
-(Instructions for download of Copernicus data can be found in the Annexs).
+(Instructions for download of Copernicus data can be found in the Annexes).

 -  From the QGIS main toolbar click on **Layer>>Add Layer>>Add Raster Layer** to add the DEM tiles to your QGIS session.